 Figure 16.6: The Impact of "Fragment K" of Comet Shoemaker-Levy/9 with Jupiter.
+Note the dark spots where earlier impacts occurred.

-16.9.3 Comet Questions
+16.8.3 Comet Questions

 1. Draw a comet and label all of its components.
 Be sure to indicate the direction the Sun is in, and the comet's direction of motion.
-(8 points)
+(5 points)